cozis/WL/README.md

 <p>This is some text</p>
 ```

-You can have any text between HTML tags, with the exception of the backspace character `\` which is used to insert dynamic content into the element.
+You can have any text between HTML tags, with the exception of the backslash character `\` which is used to insert dynamic content into the element.
 You can use it to evaluate variables, if-else branches, loops, or anything really:

 ```
 let name = "Francesco"